genaiPT/makePersonalDrive/readme.md

 To deploy it, basically any host service will do.
 It uses the Vite framework so you can use their guides to better inform you how to do it.

-And it's done, if manage to get here, congratulations - you have your own drive to store and acess your files.
+And it's done, if manage you to get here, congratulations - you have your own drive to store and access your files.

 If you had any problems, feel free to contact me :D